kecorbin/acidoc/README.md

  ## Methodology

 Everything in ACI is an object, every object is instantiated from a class which defines properties of the object.
-Using the ACI REST API you can query for all objects of a given class, and have all objects of that class returned.
+Using the ACI REST API you can query for all objects (and their properties) of a given class.

 To construct a spreadsheet, this utility creates a tab for each class query, where the columns are properties which you are interested in, and each row is an instance of that class